Skip to content

 In the example above:

-1. we open the binding menu for a property
+1. We open the binding window for a property

-3. find our global formula in the from project section
+3. Find your project formula in the From Project section

 For example, in this formula: